Our roundup of the best gay holiday destinations in Europe to inspire and help you plan your next gaycation.

 The gay scene of Gran Canaria

-Many gay people swing by the Yumbo centre – a shopping mall filled with gay bars, clubs, shops and restaurants.
+Many gay people swing by the Yumbo Centre – a shopping mall filled with gay bars, clubs, shops, and restaurants.
 There are tons of gay hangouts here to choose from, so the best advice is just to head there and discover it yourself.
-One of our favourite bars is Terry's, which has hilarious Spanish drag shows featuring some of the classic Latino hits.
+One of our favorite bars is Terry's, which has hilarious Spanish drag shows featuring some of the classic Latino hits.
 In terms of clubs, Mykonos is the one we enjoyed the most, which goes on until the early hours.

 Gay events in Gran Canaria